 Feature and accent lighting

-A series of beautiful pendant lights or a fabulous single lamp shade above a dining table will help differentiate the dining space from the kitchen’s work zones.
-For added flexibility, try fitting pendants with a dimmer switch, so the island can function as a bright area for working, or a place to gather with friends, with softer low-level lighting.
+A series of beautiful pendant lights or a fabulous single lamp shade above a dining table will help differentiate the dining space from the kitchen's work zones.
+For added flexibility, try fitting pendants or cluster lights with a dimmer switch, so the island can function as a bright area for working, or a place to gather with friends, with softer low-level lighting.